-This will probably be the last time this room makes an appearance on here, as it belongs to my daughter who is getting older and I want her to go wild with her own direction for her space.
-This iteration is shared with her permission to show how easy it is to switch up the color on a color blocked wall – it was previously peachy pink – for a completely different feel with only a quart of paint and 2 quick coats!
+This will probably be the last time this room makes an appearance on here, as my kid is getting older and I want them to go wild in their own direction for their space.
+This iteration is shared with their permission to show how easy it is to switch up the color on a color blocked wall – it was previously peachy pink – for a completely different feel with only a quart of paint and 2 quick coats!

-She was over the pink and wanting a change so we considered a few different options to bring a different color into the room.
-This wallpaper was a contender but she’s not 100% committed, so no wallpaper without commitment!
-She’s still really into the partial wrap around color so we decided to simply repaint that for now.
-We did a few sloppy mock ups of ideas (the drawing tool in IG stories is my go-to for quick brainstorms) and she decided on a medium-light minty turquoise.
-We picked a shade slightly lighter than the final color we were going for because once a color is on the wall, especially surrounded by white, the saturation is so much more intense than it appears on a tiny swatch.
-The winner was Behr Free Spirit – what can only be described as the color of perfect Palm Springs pool water :)
+My kiddo was over the pink and wanting a change so we considered a few different options to bring a different color into the room.
+This wallpaper was a contender but they weren’t 100% committed, so no wallpaper until then!
+They still really liked the partial wrap around color so we took the easy path and simply repainted it for now.
+We did a few sloppy mock ups of ideas (the drawing tool in IG stories is my go-to for quick brainstorms) and they decided on a minty turquoise.
+We went a shade lighter than the final color we were going for because once a color is on the wall, especially surrounded by white, the saturation is so much more intense than it appears on a tiny swatch.
+The winner was Behr Free Spirit – the color Palm Springs pool water :)

-I extended the color-blocked section slightly further behind the headboard, but otherwise kept the same footprint as the pink.
+We extended the color-blocked section slightly further behind the headboard, but otherwise we kept the same footprint.
 I taped as close as I could to the original line and did the crisp line trick where you seal the tape line with the other paint color (white), let that dry, then paint the actual color (turquoise).
-We tackled this project right after stay-at-home orders in March so we had to improvise with supplies…all I had on hand was a tiny 4″ paint roller haha!
+We tackled this project right after stay-at-home orders in March so we had to improvise with supplies…all I had on hand was a tiny 4″ paint roller ha!

 And just like that, pool water walls!